Routes (album)

-Routes is a studio album by Ramsey Lewis, released in 1980 on Columbia Records.
+Routes is a studio album by American jazz pianist Ramsey Lewis, produced by Larry Dunn and Allen Toussaint and released in 1980 by Columbia Records.
 The album reached No. 7 on the Billboard Top Jazz Albums chart.

-Production

-The album was produced by Larry Dunn and Allen Toussaint.

 Critical reception

 The Washington Informer called the album "a mixture of African and Caribbean flavor," deeming it "a further extension of Ramsey Lewis' innovation."
 The Boston Globe called it "little more than funky cocktail lounge music which smoothly blends into the woodwork."